Overview of chapter election guidelines

 What is electioneering?
-In the charter agreement of every PMI chapter, the following provision is listed regarding electioneering, that every individual and chapter of the Institute is required to uphold:
+In the charter agreement of every PMI chapter, the following provision is listed regarding electioneering, that every individual (member?) and chapter of the Institute is required to uphold:

 "In accordance with PMI policies, practices, procedures, rules and directives, no funds or resources of PMI or the Chapter may be used to support the election of any candidate or group of candidates for PMI, Chapter or public office.
 No other type of organized electioneering, communications, fund-raising or other organized activity on behalf of a candidate shall be permitted.
 The Chapter Nominating Committee, or other applicable body designated by the Chapter, will be the sole distributor(s) of all election materials for Chapter elected positions.
 The Nominating Committee will clearly outline and communicate the conditions under which a member may run for office, eligibility criteria for elected positions; and procedures for nomination and election, in accordance with the Chapter’s governing documents, PMI’s a Chapter Policy Manual."

 What does this mean?
 At the chapter and PMI Board of Directors levels, candidates running for a position may communicate one-on-one with individuals about their experience and qualifications.
 However, no mass communications should be sent from any person (candidate or other) about the election, unless information is an official communication from the nominating committee or a chapter designated body.

 The following information is from the Rules of the Board, and are guidelines that members of PMI’s Board of Directors follow:

 - Use of PMI Funds and/or Resources.
 No funds or resources of the Institute, or its communities or employees, shall be used to support the nomination or election of any candidate or group of candidates except for information posted on the official PMI Election website or published through other PMI media in direct support of the election process.